cr0hn/ja-shortener/README.md

   cr0hn/ja-shortener
 ```

+> By default, the application uses SQLite as the database if no `DATABASE_URL` environment variable is provided.

 ### Docker Compose

 > **⚠️ Note:** The Docker image is built with PostgreSQL 15 client tools.
 While it should work with other PostgreSQL versions, it's optimized and tested with PostgreSQL 15.